Sexually assaulted or sexuall harassed at your first job? Know Your Rights!

 Your employer is obligated to address harassment claims professionally and effectively.
 The following are the steps you should expect your employer to take when handling your sexual harassment claim:

 Distribute a written anti-harassment policy

-California law requires employers to distribute a written anti-harassment policy that expressly prohibits sexual harassment and assures that the employer will conduct a fair investigation into any harassment cases.
+California law requires employers to distribute a written anti-harassment policy that expressly prohibits sexual harassment.
+This policy should also detail the steps that the employer will conduct in a fair investigation into any harassment cases.
 The investigations should be timely and maintain confidentiality wherever possible.
 If it is determined that harassment has occurred, the policy must require the employer to take appropriate and immediate corrective action.
 The policy should also offer the employee the chance to report the harassment to someone other than their direct supervisor, such as human resources.